natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20G.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' ('''{{Specs|pseudonym}}''') ([[Abbreviations#.28DE.29_Sd.Kfz._Index|Sd.Kfz.
 Index:]] '''Sd.Kfz.
 171''') is a rank {{Specs|rank}} German medium tank {{Battle-rating}}.
 It was one of the first vehicles introduced in the opening of "Ground Forces" in [[Update 1.41]].
 The Panther G improves upon its predecessor with an improved armour on the gun mantlet, lower glacis, sides, and roof, but has a cost of a slightly less powerful engine.

+The Panther G, like any other Panther, has a broad, sloping upper glacis and a curved gun mantlet.
+It is generally similar to Panther A in terms of play styles and tactics.
+The Panther medium tank series was designed to replace the Panzer III and Panzer IV medium tanks and compete with the Soviet T-34 medium tank.
+Regardless, it served alongside the Panzer IV and the heavier Tiger I until the end of the war.
+According to historical resources, it had excellent firepower, protection, and mobility, but its reliability was lacking.
+The Panther was significantly less expensive to produce than the Tiger I. To improve production rates and address raw material shortages at later stage of WW2, key elements of the Panther's design, such as its armour, transmission, and final drive, were simplified compared to Tiger I.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
+The Panther G has excellent frontal armour, which can protect the crew from many of the kinetic shells found in this BR range (with the exception of chemical shells and large calibre kinetic shells).
+Panther G's survivability is excellent when played to its strengths in long-range engagement; avoid brawling with enemy tanks unless absolutely necessary.
+Although the turret cheek of all Panther medium tanks is a well-known weak spot, engaging the enemy from a mid- to long-distance can greatly mitigate this weakness because the enemy will struggle to effectively penetrate the weak spot as engagement distance increases.
+Furthermore, due to the unique curvature of the turret armour layout, the turret cheek can bounce many kinetic shells from the enemy as distance increases.
+Keep in mind that kinetic shells and APDS shells from the like of US M36 tank destroyers, UK tanks, and Swedish tanks will easily penetrate the frontal armour of all Panther tanks, necessitating greater caution when engaging such foes.

+Panther A and Panther G differ in that Panther G has slightly improved side armour, with a 10 mm increase.
+Nonetheless, such enhancements are negligible and will not protect the Panther G from enemy tank side shots any more than the Panther A.

 '''Armour type:'''

 *Rolled homogeneous armour